google/error-prone/docs/time.md

 The key difference to remember between durations and periods is that durations are great, while periods are awful.
 Rephrased: durations are simple and precise;
 periods are complex and vague.
-Just look at how red this document gets now.
+Just look at how many warnings are below!

 **Warning:** People tend to use similar words when talking about durations as when talking about periods.
 This is dangerous!
 The two are fundamentally